VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/security.md

 Also don't make your users change passwords on a schedule.
 We all hate it, [It's not even recomended anymore](https://pages.nist.gov/800-63-FAQ/#q-b05), and it's just a royal PITA.

-### ...Or that they have a single clue about privacy
+### …Or that they have a single clue about privacy

 [TODO]